Canterbury-Bankstown Bulldogs: History

 On 20 July 2018, Canterbury played against arch rivals Parramatta in what the media had dubbed as the "Spoon Bowl" with both sides sitting at the bottom of the ladder.
 There were fears before the game that the match would attract the lowest NRL crowd in over 20 years.
-Parramatta went on to win the match 14-8.
+Parramatta went on to win the match 14–8.

 After the defeat by Parramatta, Canterbury were facing the prospect of finishing with the wooden spoon for the first time since 2008 but over the coming four weeks the club managed to pull off upset wins against the Wests Tigers, the Brisbane Broncos and St. George to finish the season in 12th place.
-The lower grades of Canterbury performed better in 2018 with the club winning the Intrust Super Premiership defeating Newtown 18-12 in the final and also winning the NRL State Championship defeating Redcliffe 42-18.
+The lower grades of Canterbury performed better in 2018 with the club winning the NSW Cup, defeating Newtown 18–12 in the final and also winning the NRL State Championship defeating Redcliffe 42–18.

-Canterbury started off the 2019 NRL season losing their two first games in convincing fashion against the New Zealand Warriors and rivals Parramatta.
+Canterbury started off the 2019 NRL season losing their two first games in convincing fashion against the Warriors and rivals Parramatta.
 Due to the bad start to the season, there were rumours that coach Dean Pay would be relieved of his duties but he was then granted a 12-month contract extension to remain as Canterbury coach until the end of 2020.

-By the midway part of the 2019 season, Canterbury-Bankstown found themselves sitting last on the table and in real danger of finishing with the wooden spoon.
+By the midway part of the 2019 season, Canterbury found themselves sitting last on the table and in real danger of finishing with the wooden spoon.
 However, for the third straight season, Canterbury achieved four upset victories in a row over Penrith, the Wests Tigers, South Sydney and Parramatta who were all competing for a place in the finals series and were higher on the table.
 Pay was credited with the late season revival as the side focused heavily on defence.

-In the 2020 NRL season, Canterbury-Bankstown were defeated in both of their opening fixtures.
+In the 2020 NRL season, Canterbury were defeated in both of their opening fixtures.
 The season was then temporarily postponed.
 Following the season resumption, they were defeated by Manly-Warringah at Central Coast Stadium.
-They then defeated the St George Illawarra Dragons 22-2 at Bankwest Stadium.
+They then defeated the St George Illawarra Dragons 22–2 at Western Sydney Stadium.
 After round 9, they have not won a game.
-They were defeated in round 9 by the Brisbane Broncos at Suncrop Stadium 26-8.
+They were defeated in round 9 by the Brisbane Broncos at Lang Park 26–8.
 The speculation that then Head Coach Dean Pay would be sacked grew.
-By Tuesday 14 July 2020, Canterbury-Bankstown released a statement saying that Pay had resigned from his position.
+By Tuesday 14 July 2020, Canterbury released a statement saying that Pay had resigned from his position.
 In this statement, the club announced that Pay's assistant coach Steve Georgallis would take over the role.
 Following this, it was reported that Dean's other assistant, Steve Antonelli, also resigned from his position.
-The clubs Canterbury Cup NSW head coach Brad Henderson would fill in as Georgallis's assistant coach.
+The clubs NSW Cup head coach Brad Henderson would fill in as Georgallis's assistant coach.